SabaSahban/user-identity-verification-system/README.md

-# Cloud-Based Identity Verification System
+# Web-Based Identity Verification System

-This project implements a cloud-based identity verification service using two microservices: one for handling user request submissions and storing data securely, and another for verifying user identity through facial recognition APIs.
-The system uses RabbitMQ for task queuing and a cloud email service to notify users of their verification status.
+This project implements a web-based identity verification service using two microservices: one for handling user request submissions and storing data securely, and another for verifying user identity through facial recognition APIs.
+The system uses RabbitMQ for task queuing and a web email service to notify users of their verification status.

 ## Features
-- **User Request Submission:** Collects user details (email, national ID, IP address, and photos) and stores them in a cloud database.
+- **User Request Submission:** Collects user details (email, national ID, IP address, and photos) and stores them in a web database.
 - **Identity Verification:** Uses facial recognition and similarity APIs to compare user-submitted images.
 - **Task Queueing:** Utilizes RabbitMQ for task management between microservices.
 - **Email Notifications:** Sends status updates to users about their identity verification progress.